Basics of Cricket

 There are two teams of 11 players each taking part in the match.

 In elite cricket, a match can last 3-5 days, depending on the rules of the competition or a series of games.
-During such a match, both teams are given two rounds of bowling and batting.
-At the lower level, the duration of a match is generally 1 day, and each side is given only one round of bowling and batting.
+During such a game, both teams are given two rounds of bowling and batting.
+At the lower level, the duration of a match is generally one day, and each side is offered only one round of bowling and batting.

-The other team are all present on the playing field.
+The other team is all present on the playing field.
 One player performs the function of a wicket-keeper.
-The remaining players are fielders and at least five of them will take on a role as a bowler.
+The remaining players are fielders, and at least five of them will take on a role as bowler.

 The match begins with the player of the attacking team (bowler) bowling the ball from one wicket end to the other, which are protected by one of the two batsmen from the opposing team.
 The batsman takes a position in by the crease line, in a typical pose: half-turn and, if he is right-handed, putting his left shoulder towards the bowler.
 Meanwhile, the second batsman is near the opposite wicket getting ready to make a run.

 A run is a situation when after a ball is bowled the batsman and his teammate can exchange places.
 Batsmen rarely manage to make more than three runs in a row.
 The exception is the case when a team gets 4 points when the ball is hit and bounces beyond the boundary line.

 Finally, a batter can score six runs, when the ball is hit and lands beyond the boundary line.
 In cricket, a batsman is not obliged every time, having hit the ball, to run to the opposite wicket; in this sport, runs are at the discretion of both playing batsmen - if they see that in a particular situation a run can be safely made.